Kubeasy LogoKubeasy

 Design principles

-Descriptions should show symptoms, not causes.
-Objectives should check outcomes, not implementations.
+Descriptions show symptoms, not causes.
+Objective titles check outcomes, not implementations.

 Code quality